Charlie Wyse

 Charlie Wyse (born September 12, 1946) is an educator and former Canadian politician, who was a New Democratic Member of the Legislative Assembly in British Columbia from 2005 to 2009.
 He represented the riding of Cariboo South.
+He had earlier been an unsuccessful candidate in the 1986 provincial election, running in the then two-seat Cariboo riding for the Progressive Conservatives.

 Wyse, a teacher until 2004, served 23 years as a member of the city council for Williams Lake.

 He ran in the newly created riding of Cariboo-Chilcotin for the 2009 election.
 He was initially declared the winner on election night, but was subsequently declared defeated by BC Liberal challenger Donna Barnett after a recount.
+He was also defeated by Barnett in the 2013 provincial election.